BackshopCollege/backshop-angularjs/nested-controllers/README.md

 ### What we are going to study

- - JS Inheritance Prototype
+Understand:

+  -  2 Way Data Binding
- - Nested Controllers inherits from Parent Scopes
+  - Scopes
- - Every Scope inherits from $rootScope
+  - Controller